 - Limited adjustability – may not fit every cat

 You should never use a collar to walk your cat.
-If you want to take your cat out for a walk, check out our list of the top 5 best cat harnesses on the market.
+If you want to take your cat out for a walk, we recommend using a cat harness.

 About the author